Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems: Delay McKean--Vlasov SDEs and Milstein schemes

-\begin{remark} It is possible to rewrite the particle system as a sequence of $N\times k$-dimensional SDEs without explicit delay dependence (see \cite{KUCHLER}).
-Due to the randomness of the coefficients of the enlarged system, classical results are not directly applicable and the extra difficulties arising from the delayed components, which we address in the following, cannot be avoided. \end{remark}
+\begin{remark} It is possible to rewrite the particle system as a sequence of $(N\times d \times k)$-dimensional SDEs without explicit delay dependence (see \cite{KUCHLER}).
+Due to the dimensionality and the structure of the coefficients of the enlarged system, classical results are not directly applicable, {as it is crucial in our analysis that implied constants are independent of the number of particles $N$} and the extra difficulties arising from the delayed components, which we address in the following, cannot be avoided. \end{remark}